Chemistry only

 Phosphate rock + phosphoric acid→ calcium phosphate (often called triple superphosphate).

-- Step 1- would be the production of sulfuric acid.
+- Step 1- would be the production of the acids needed e.g. sulfuric acid.

 toxic gases such as sulfur dioxide.
 These gases would be

-further processed and then dissolved to form sulfuric acid.
+further processed and then dissolved in water to form sulfuric acid.

-later to evaporate and dry the final solid fertiliser
+later in the manufacturing process to evaporate and dry the final solid fertiliser

 produced or to drive turbines to produce electricity which can be

 used elsewhere in the chemical plant.
-The acid used would be
+The acid produced would be

 much more concentrated than that used in the lab,